History and Geography

 Did you know that the word 'geography' is derived from Greek and literally means 'to write about the earth'?

-We encourage enquiry based fieldwork as part of every topic which means the children use our school and the local environment to observe, measure and record features such as the weather, the traffic and land use.
+We encourage enquiry based fieldwork as part of our learning which means the children use our school and the local environment to observe, measure and record features such as the weather, the traffic and land use.
 On every school trip, (especially during our residential trips in Year Two to Fox Howl, Year Four to Llandudno and Year Six to Conwy) the children are able to use their geographical skills to plan routes or make comparisons to our local area.

 Through our topic based teaching, children make constant cross-curricular links and as they grow, their geography knowledge grows from local, to national to international.